annennenne/causalDisco/README.md

   all algorithms aren’t currently fully supported.

-- Use `snake_case` for all exported functions + arguments (even if the underlying engine uses e.g. camelCase).
+- Use `snake_case` for all exported functions + arguments (even if the underlying engine uses e.g. camelCase) - done?

 - See how `mlr3` does it, and see their wiki on roxygen R6 guide [here](https://github.com/mlr-org/mlr3/wiki/Roxygen-R6-Guide).

-- Make it clear somewhere what/how knowledge is supported in which algorithms.
-E.g. `pc` with engine pcalg only works with forbidden edges from knowledge objects and requires specifying both ways.
-It’s documented in `?as_pcalg_constaints` but should be more visible.
-In `?PcalgSearch` probably?

 - List in documentation of `tfci`, … what kind of graph it returns.